 About

-Barrie Finger, CDBC, CPDT-ka, has been training dogs in the Denver metro area for over 11 years.
-She is a Certified Dog Behavior Consultant with the International Association of Animal Behavior Consultants (IAABC), a Certified Professional Dog Trainer and a professional member of The Association of Pet Dog Trainers.
-She regularly attends pet behavior conferences and seminars, meets with other local trainers, and constantly reads books, articles and journals to keep current on the exciting advances in the fields of animal care, training, and behavior.
+Barrie Finger, CDBC, CPDT-ka, has been helping humans help their dogs in the Denver metro area for over 23 years.
+She is a Certified Dog Behavior Consultant with the International Association of Animal Behavior Consultants (IAABC.com), a Certified Professional Dog Trainer (CCPDT.com), Certified Fear Free Professional (www.fearfreepets.com), and completed the esteemed Living and Learning with Animals Course (behaviorworks.com).

 “The IAABC promotes professionalism and continuing education in the field of animal behavior.
 Animal behavior consultants respect the client’s right to self-determination and embrace a non-judgmental approach.
 Our certified members are required to demonstrate competency in six core areas including assessment and intervention strategies, counseling skills, behavioral science, knowledge of animal behavior, and species-specific knowledge.”